530

 I was absent in mind

-that sun burnt a hole through the earth
+that sun burnt a hole through

 I was under a hat at the time